-He’s already crossed paths with The Sinnerman, a cunning rival who adopted the devil’s original shtick of offering favours to desperate people, but things are stepping up to the next level in Lucifer season five.
+He’s already crossed paths with The Sinnerman, a cunning rival who adopted the devil’s original shtick of offering favours to desperate people, but things are stepping up to the next level in Lucifer season 5.

 Showrunners Joe Henderson and Ildy Modrovich are introducing Lucifer’s twin brother, the archangel Michael, who can cause havoc for Mr Morningstar unlike anybody else.

 Following his brother’s exile back to hell, Michael descends from the heavens and steps into Lucifer’s life, becoming acquainted with his beloved LAPD partner Chloe Decker.